 Highlights from four major categories: photography, works on paper, sculpture, and paintings.

 Artwork grouped by topic, field of study, or other academic-based categories.

-Almost half of the GVSU Art Collection is on public view in and around campus buildings.
-Artwork inside buildings is typically selected in collaboration with department and program faculty and staff, and supports learning in those spaces.
+Almost half of the GVSU art collection is on public view in and around campus buildings.

 GVSU utilizes the open source collection management system Collective Access to manage the visual art collection.
 Collective Access is free open-source software for managing and publishing museum and archival collections.